byllyfish/shellous/README.md

 'README.md\n'
 ```

 A pipeline returns a `Result` if the last command in the pipeline has the `.result` modifier.
+To set other
+options like `encoding` for a Pipeline, set them on the last command.

 ```pycon
 >>> pipe = sh("ls") | sh("grep", "README").result